Our policies are listed below. If you require assistance, our supportive EAP staff are available to help you:

 - If you are sick on the day of a unit test or presentation, you must give a doctor’s note to your teacher.
 Your teacher will allow you to re-do the assignment/test.
 You will still be marked absent for the days missed.

 - You must attend more than 80% of classes in order to pass the term.

 Students who miss four or more EAP terms must take the CAEL placement test, or provide an IELTS or TOEFL score to determine the correct level for them to study in.
 According to Acadia’s admission policies, IELTS or TOEFL scores must be no more than 12 months old at the time of registration to be accepted.

-You qualify for a full refund of your pre-paid tuition only if you have been denied authorization to study in Canada and provide documentation from the proper Canadian authority stating that your application to study in Canada was denied.
+Students qualify for a refund of pre-paid tuition if they have been denied authorization to study in Canada and provide documentation from the proper Canadian authority stating that their application to study in Canada was denied.

 If a student withdraws 10 days before the program begins or after the start of the program, the following refunds will be issued provided that Conditions A or B below are met:

 Students who withdraw before the withdrawal deadline may receive a refund of their fees, provided that:

 - Students have admission to another Canadian Designated Learning Institution;